 MAX CAPACITY 330 million gallons / day

-MMSD is committed to protecting our community and the environment for a healthier, cleaner, resilient region.
-MMSD has captured and cleaned 98.5%
+MMSD is committed to protecting our community and the environment for a healthier, cleaner, and more resilient region.
+MMSD has captured and cleaned 98.6%

 of all the water that's entered the regional sewer system since 1994.
 Learn how MMSD's water reclamation facilities clean our water.

 98.6% Water cleaned & captured

 This page is automatically updated.
 The data have not been verified and may contain errors.
 As data are verified, MMSD reserves the right to make corrections to values as necessary.
 MMSD is providing this data as is and the user assumes the entire risk of use of this data.

 Please call your municipal public works department to report water in your basement, and fill out our Reporting a Wet Basement form.
 A copy of the form will be shared with your municipality.

 To learn more about what could be causing the water, visit our Water in My Basement page.